yumaeda/kojinten-front/README.md

-# kojinten-front
+# tokyo-hideaway-front
-Repository for Kojinten Frontend
+Repository for Tokyo Hideaway Frontend

 ## How to Use
 ### 1. Setup Mac